 Low back pain, be gone!
 JACO’s physical therapists can get you on the right track to recovery.
 Before resorting to surgical options, seek conservative care and consider physical therapy for low back pain.

-If you’ve already had surgery, then definitely seek physical therapy to strengthen, stabilize and prevent injury to other levels of your spine.
+If you’ve already had surgery, physical therapy is highly recommended to strengthen, stabilize and prevent injury to other levels of your spine.

-Back pain is a very broad spectrum with many components.
-It can disrupt your daily life.
-It can be scary.
+Back pain is a very broad spectrum with many components that are unique to every person.
 If you’re unsure of what your symptoms mean, a physical therapist can help you gather facts about your pain presentation so that you can take control over your pain.
 Don’t let your pain control you.